Ezekiel 7:19 “They will throw their silver into the streets,

 Matthew 20:17-19 “As Jesus was about to go up to Jerusalem, He took the twelve disciples aside by themselves, and on the way He said to them, “Behold, we are going up to Jerusalem; and the Son of Man will be delivered to the chief priests and scribes, and they will condemn Him to death, and will hand Him over to the Gentiles to mock and scourge and crucify Him, and on the third day He will be raised up.”

-Where we have set our minds and placed our trust determines how we will come through this madness.
+Where we have set our minds and placed our trust determines how we will come through this world of darkness.

 Jeremiah 29:11-13 “For I know the plans that I have for you,’ declares the LORD, ‘plans for welfare and not for calamity to give you a future and a hope.
 Then you will call upon Me and come and pray to Me, and I will listen to you.
 You will seek Me and find Me when you search for Me with all your heart.